Who's Stupid Now?: Production

 Series creator John Kricfalusi wrote the outline at Spümcø for an episode named "The Big Switch" during production of the second season before he was fired by Nickelodeon in 1992.
-Its plot was to involve Ren and Stimpy trading places, which Kricfalusi's former protege Michael Kim found interesting, having done episodes focusing on the duo's dynamic such as "Ren's Bitter Half" and "Double Header".
-Kim reworked the story without changing its core premise, intending to mock the network as the show was impeding cancellation; the episode was produced during the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season ahead of cancellation.
+Its plot was to involve Ren and Stimpy trading places, which Kricfalusi's former protege (and, at the time, animator for Batman: The Animated Series for Warner Bros.
+Animation) Michael Kim found interesting, having done episodes focusing on the duo's dynamic such as "Ren's Bitter Half" and "Double Header".
+Future Pixar animator Andrew Stanton (best known for Finding Nemo and WALL-E) did the storyboards, which ultimately were uncredited for the final product of the episode.
+Kim reworked the story without changing its core premise, intending to mock the network as the show was impeding cancellation.
+The episode was produced during the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season ahead of cancellation.
 Kim noted that the circumstances made him unable to fix the story's weakness, worsened by Nickelodeon executives removing content they were offended by.
 Toon-Us-In provided the animation.

 Reception

 American journalist Thad Komorowski gave the episode four out of five stars, noting it to be Kim's worst episode due to executive meddling, but still praised him for doing the best he can under taxing circumstances.